pyinstaller/pyinstaller/doc/source/Manual.rst

 For simple projects, the generated spec file will be probably sufficient.

 For more complex projects, it should be regarded as a template.
 The spec file is actually Python code, and modifying it should be ease.
-See `Spec Files`_ for details.
+See `Using Spec Files`_ for details.

 In the root directory of |PyInstaller|, there is a simple wizard to create simple